circleci/circleci-docs/jekyll/_cci2/config-policies.md

 The CircleCI-CLI can be leveraged as a tool to manage your organization's policies programmatically.

-The commands to perform policy management are group under `policy` command.
+The commands to perform policy management are grouped under `policy` command.
 Following sub-commands are currently supported within the CLI for configuration policy management:
 - `create` - creates a new policy
 - `list` - fetches a list of all the policies within your org